norrilsk/GraphCourse/README.md

-# MIPT Graph Algorythms course
+# Algorythms on graphs course